What is Anxiety?

-- Physical symptoms – When you feel anxious, what is happening in your body is that your body is preparing itself for some sort of massive attack or danger.
+- Physical symptoms – When you feel anxious, your body is preparing itself for some sort of perceived attack or danger.
 The heart will start beating faster and pumps more blood into your extremities.
 This physiological response is there so that you can run, freeze or fight back.
-The other part about it is it also affects your adrenal glands.
-A lot of people are suffering from adrenal fatigue because adrenals are pushing out cortisol all the time.
-In this demanding and fast-paced world, people are oftentimes suffering from a low level of anxiety because their body is in a constant state of fight, flight or freeze.
+It also affects your adrenal glands.
+Many people are suffering from adrenal fatigue because their adrenals are pushing out cortisol all the time.
+In this demanding and fast-paced world, people are often suffering from a low level of anxiety because their body is in a constant state of fight, flight, or freeze.
 These are the common physical symptoms:

-If these symptoms are occurring in your life for an extended period of time it may be something that you need to take a look at and seek out for professional help.
+If these symptoms are occurring in your life for an extended period of time, you may need to seek out professional help.

-- It affects you behavior – You might have avoided certain situations like last-minute canceling on a social engagements, or you have difficulty speaking at work meeting, pass up promotions for fear of failure, you have excessive fear on making mistakes, you're almost paralyzed at this thought of stepping outside your comfort zone or moving up the ladder at work, or you might avoid going to your doctor appointments because you find that stressful.
+- It affects your behavior – You might avoid certain situations, like last-minute canceling or social engagements.
+You might have difficulty speaking at work meetings, pass up promotions for fear of failure, or have an excessive fear of making mistakes.
+You may be almost paralyzed at this thought of stepping outside your comfort zone or moving up the ladder at work, or you might avoid going to your doctor's appointments because you find that stressful.

-- “If that feeling is taken away from you today, what things would you be doing differently?”
+- “If that feeling was taken away from you today, what would you do differently?”

-This is an important question to ask yourself and it would give you a better understanding if you suffer from anxiety, or if it's actually controlling a portion of your life.
+This is an important question to ask yourself.
+It would give you a better understanding of whether your anxiety is actually controlling a portion of your life.

 “What happens if I get sick and I can't go to work?”